 Venezuelan cuisine is incredibly rich and diverse, but, as the popular saying goes: “There’s nothing more Venezuelan than an arepa”.

 Arepas are these sort of small pitas made with corn flour and filled with a variety of ingredients.
 Beans, cheese, rice, pork, eggs… It depends on the region and the creativity of the cook (or, sometimes, the leftovers in the fridge).
 You can eat them as a main dish or as a side and they are perfect for breakfast, lunch or even dinner!

-Yeah, arepas might be popular, but when it comes to a truly patriotic meal, Pabellón Criollo is the quintessence of Venezuelan cuisine.
+Yeah, arepas might well be the most famous Venezuelan food, but when it comes to a truly patriotic meal, Pabellón Criollo is the quintessence of Venezuelan cuisine.
+As baseball is the national sport, Pabellon Criollo is the Venezuela national food.

 It consists of super juicy pulled beef, spicy rice and black beans.
 Also, to really get that Venezuelan flavour, you can serve it with plantains or a fried egg on top.
 It is mouth-watering!
 In my view this is perhaps the best Venezuelan food.

-3. Cachitos: A Venezuelan recipe with a French twist
+3. Cachitos: A Venezuelan Breakfast recipe with a French twist

 Cachitos are basically Venezuelan croissants.
 When Lilia, my friend from Caracas, let me crash at her place for a couple of days, I loved waking up to the smell of the buttery, freshly baked pastry.
 She fed me with tons of Venezuelan tasty bits, but these cheesy babies were my favourites.

 Cachitos are crescent-shaped bread rolls filled with ham and cheese.
 They have a crispy outside, but they are soft and fluffy on the inside.
 Venezuelans eat them for breakfast and they are the perfect quick bite for busy mornings.